Vineyard Netting Hub: Protection, Microclimate Control & Yield Stability

 - Optimize access for harvest

-Hail Heat Waves → Yield Volatility
+Hail and Heat Waves → Yield Volatility

 Hail protection and climate moderation in one integrated structure.